Determined: Having a settled purpose. Focusing on a decision. Being resolute. Having a firm purpose.

 Determination can be good or bad depending on your focus.
 It also lasts or fades depending on the approach we take in maintaining it.
 As Christians, our goal is to maintain a God-focused determination.
 Three individuals in the Bible teach us a lot about this.

-Ezra’s determination teaches us that we must be hearers, doers and teachers of God’s Word and shows us that God blesses that type of determination.
+- Ezra’s determination teaches us that we must be hearers, doers, and teachers of God’s Word.
 (Ezra 7:9-10)

-Paul’s determination illustrates the need for complete focus on the finish line, for knowing our why.
+- Paul’s determination illustrates the need for complete focus on the finish line.
 (1 Corinthians 9:26)

-These men teach us a great deal about staying determined.
-Above all, their examples show us that we should determine to:
+These men teach us a great deal about staying determined, and they set examples we can and should follow.

 - Obey God: Simply make up your mind to do it.
 (1 Samuel 7:3)

-- Not Sin: Know your convictions before you are tested.
+- Avoid sin: Know your convictions before you are tested.
 (Job 31:1)

-Daniel had a habit of prayer that he stuck with even in the face of death.
+- Daniel had a habit of prayer that he maintained even when facing death.
 (Daniel 6:10)

-Paul, who wrote much of the New Testament, often included prayers filled with thanksgiving, prayers for others, as well as prayer requests for his ministry.
-(See a list of Paul’s prayers on Scripture Zealot.)
+- Paul, who wrote much of the New Testament, often included prayers filled with thanksgiving, prayers for others, as well as prayer requests for his ministry.

-Isaiah 50:7 says, “For the Lord God helps Me, therefore, I am not disgraced; therefore, I have set my face like flint (a stone), and I know that I will not be ashamed.”
+“For the Lord God helps me, therefore, I am not disgraced; therefore, I have set my face like flint, and I know that I will not be ashamed.”
+(Isaiah 50:7)